Persica Centropa:

 News

-PERSICA CENTROPA is delighted to announce the publication of our pilot-project website, "Ex libris Strzygowski: how his theory of world arts was formulated": Ex Libris Strzygowski - Fachbereichsbibliothek Kunstgeschichte.
-Please also follow this link: https://goobi-viewer.univie.ac.at/viewer/sammlungen/strzygowski/, including some digitised off-prints.
+PERSICA CENTROPA is delighted to announce that we have reached an important milestone for our pilot-project, "Ex libris Strzygowski, "How His Theory of World Arts was Formulated" (Ex Libris Strzygowski - Fachbereichsbibliothek Kunstgeschichte), having inventorised 1,000 off-prints in the first year.
 This project intends to make an inventory of the off-print collection from the library of the Vienna School Professor Josef Strzygowski (1862-1941), currently housed at the University of Vienna Library.
+To celebrate this milestone, we are planning an event to present a work-in-progress report at some point later this year.